emery97/MAD24_P02_Team3/README.md

 - Provides a smooth and engaging user experience with clear and concise responses.

 ## Add Event to Calendar [Lee WEI YING]

-- **Google Calendar Integration**:
+### Google Calendar Integration
-  - Users can choose to add their event to Google Calendar after payment.
+- Allows users to add their event to Google Calendar after payment.
-  - Requires login to their Google account.
+- Requires users to log in to their Google account.
-  - Redirects users to the Google Calendar app where concert details such as location, event title, and time are autofilled.
+- Redirects users to the Google Calendar app, where concert details such as location, event title, and time are automatically filled in.

-## Upcoming Concert Page
+## Upcoming Concert Page [Lee WEI YING]

-- **User-Friendly Interface**:
+### User-Friendly Interface
 - Provides an intuitive interface for users to filter and view their upcoming concerts.

-- **Nested Adapters for Tickets**:
+### Nested Adapters for Tickets
-  - Displays tickets using nested adapters for easy management and viewing.
+- Utilizes nested adapters to manage and display tickets effectively.

-- **Transfer Tickets Button**:
+### Transfer Tickets Button
-  - Includes a button for users to transfer tickets to friends.
+- Features a button enabling users to transfer tickets to friends.

-- **Dynamic Concert Management**:
+### Dynamic Concert Management
 - **Remove Concerts**:
   - Automatically removes concerts from the list if no tickets are available.
 - **Add New Concerts**:
-    - Adds new concerts to the adapter if they are newly available.
+  - Adds new concerts to the adapter if they become available.
 - **Update Existing Concerts**:
-    - Updates the details of existing concerts in the adapter if they were already listed.
+  - Updates the details of concerts in the adapter if they were previously listed.

+## User-Friendly Payment Page [Lee WEI YING]

+### Quantity Entry Requirement
+- Requires users to enter the desired quantity of tickets before selecting seat category and seat number.

+### Dynamic Seat Selection
+- Displays the corresponding number of seat selection adapters after entering the desired quantity, allowing users to specify seat category and seat number.

+### Conditional Book Button
+- The "Book" button appears only after all required fields (quantity, seat category, and seat number) have been filled in, ensuring users complete all necessary selections.

 ## Transfer Tickets [Lee WEI YING]

-- **Ticket Transfer**:
+### Ticket Transfer
-  - Allows users to transfer tickets to friends from a list of their contacts.
+- Enables users to transfer tickets to friends from a list of their contacts.
 - Users can select specific tickets to transfer.

 ## Add Friend [Lee WEI YING]

-- **Add Friend Interface**:
+### Add Friend Interface
 - Provides an easy-to-use interface for adding friends.
-  - Includes a search container for finding friends by name.
+- Includes a search container to find friends by name.

 ## Unfriend Friend [Lee WEI YING]

-- **Unfriend Interface**:
+### Unfriend Interface
 - Allows users to unfriend individuals through a user-friendly interface.
-  - Includes a search container to find their friends by name.
+- Features a search container to find friends by name.

 ## Implement weather forecast API for dates of events [KOH YE CHYANG]
 ### 4 Day Weather Forecast & 2-Hour Weather Forecast